 Upon transfer to Brooklands on 25 May 1911 for testing, alterations included extension of the upper wings, the ailerons were disconnected and smaller straight trailing edge ailerons were added.
 Therefore, the original ailerons with semi-circular trailing edges became the inner ailerons, and serve as part of the wing once enough forward speed has been achieved so as to raise them.
 Delivery to Windermere took place on 7 July.

 ‘My object has been from the first to eliminate every source of danger in flying that could be eliminated.
 I claim to have succeeded so far.’ – Letter from Wakefield to Flight magazine, 11 January 1912.

 By 25 January 1912, Waterbird had made about 60 flights on 38 different days. – The Aeroplane magazine.

 In The Aeroplane magazine, 13 and 20 June 1912, it was reported that Adams had found difficulty in judging height when landing on still water.
 That is, ‘in a breeze the ripples give a measure of distance, but on still water one sees considerably below the surface.’
-Sheets of newspaper were spread on the surface to assist pilots.
-This condition is known as ‘glassy’ water, and was recorded by instructor Henry Reid in a log book entry for 15 June 1916.
+Sheets of newspaper were dropped on the water to assist pilots to judge the surface.
+This condition is known as ‘glassy water’, and was recorded by instructor Henry Reid in a log book entry for 15 June 1916.
 The best way to deal with it was described in an article by Clifford Fleming-Williams in the Royal magazine of January 1916: ‘slow the engine so that the machine continues to travel on an even keel but is slightly dropping all the time, and thus feel your way down’.

 ‘Waterbird provided the vital springboard to establishing a twin centre of technical innovation and flying expertise.’ – Navy Wings.